survivejs/webpack-book/manuscript/optimizing/07_performance.md

 *parallel-webpack* allows you to parallelize webpack configuration in two ways.
 Assuming you have defined your webpack configuration as an array, it can run the configurations in parallel.
 In addition to this, *parallel-webpack* can generate builds based on given **variants**.

-Using variants would be a good way to generate both production and development builds at once.
+Using variants allows you to generate both production and development builds at once.
 Variants also allow you to generate bundles with different targets to make them easier to consume depending on the environment.
 Variants can be used to implement feature flags when combined with `DefinePlugin` as discussed in the *Setting Environment Variables* chapter.

 The underlying idea can be implemented using a [worker-farm](https://www.npmjs.com/package/worker-farm).
 In fact, *parallel-webpack* relies on *worker-farm* underneath.

-The easiest way to use *parallel-webpack* is to install it to your project as a development dependency and then replace `webpack` command with `parallel-webpack`.
+*parallel-webpack* can be used by installing it to your project as a development dependency and then replacing `webpack` command with `parallel-webpack`.

 ### HappyPack - File Level Parallelism